apetrovYa/docker_ee_solution_briefs/docker_ee_logging_splunk/add_labels_to_nodes.rst

         gwkn7ydqvlzscvw1swfrxvhcs     worker1             Ready               Active
         kk1ncklruchfo5jpmoa7v4xhp *   manager             Ready               Active              Leader

-2. Pick one node in the swarm and add a label to it so it will be chosen to run the Splunk Enterprise server.
+2. Pick one node in the swarm and add a label to it so it will be chosen to run the **Splunk Enterprise server**.

-    In this Solution Brief the docker swarm the manager node will be designated as the node where the single Splunk Enterprise server service will run.
+    In this Solution Brief the docker swarm the manager node will be designated as the node where the single **Splunk Enterprise server** service will run.
     In this example the **ID** of that node is ``kk1ncklruchfo5jpmoa7v4xhp``.

     Run the following **docker node update** command to add the label ``splunk-node-type=enterprise-server`` to the node with the **ID** ``kk1ncklruchfo5jpmoa7v4xhp``.